ibm-cloud-docs/cloud-object-storage/tutorials/static-websites-options.md

 # Building Static Websites with {{site.data.keyword.cos_full_notm}}
 {: #static-websites-options}

-There are many options for building static websites with {{site.data.keyword.cos_full}}.
+There are many possible paths to take when building static websites with {{site.data.keyword.cos_full}}.
 The ability to serve static content over the web demonstrates one capability of the many possibilities of {{site.data.keyword.cos_short}}.
 {: shortdesc}

 This material represents work in progress and should not be considered final.
 {: important}

+Modern web development requires modern tools and secure infrastructure.
+Static websites represent the latest developments in high-availability, SEO, and security.
 While covering every available option is beyond the scope of this hands-on overview, the ease of serving static content on {{site.data.keyword.cos_full}} may still cover a lot of material.

 ## Before you start
 {: #static-websites-options-before-you-start}